The 10 Best Beginner Projects for New Programmers

 3. Build Your Own Calculator

 A calculator is one of the most popular beginner projects to learn.
 Creating a calculator gives you practice writing a layout, logic that reads numbers or symbols from the layout, and logic that processes the information to get a result.
 It’s simple enough to start and challenging enough to make you think when you test the calculator and realize what goes into it.

 4. Create a To-Do List App

-Building a to-do list app is how you know you’ve gotten somewhere.
-It involves most of what you would need to create a simple UI: buttons, animation, user interaction, and events.
+Building a to-do list app is another great coding project to test your programming skills.
+It involves most of what you need to create a simple UI: buttons, animation, user interaction, and events.